wezel/Virtual-Ray-Tracer/README.md

 ### Further Details

 This covers all the most important components of the application, but there are many more small details.
-Please look through the source code if you want to know more, everything is well documented.
+Please look through the source code if you want to know more, we strive to having everything well documented.

 ## About us

 Virtual Ray Tracer was created by Chris van Wezel and Willard Verschoore as a graduation project for their Computing Science Bachelor's degree programme at the University of Groningen.
 The project was proposed and supervised by Jiri Kosinka and Steffen Frey in the [SVCG research group](https://www.cs.rug.nl/svcg/Main/HomePage).
 The application was built to aid students of the Computer Graphics course at the University of Groningen by providing them with an interactive introduction to the principles of ray tracing.
-A user study conducted at the end of the project found positive results.
-This success inspired the supervisors of the project to write a paper in collaboration with Chris and Willard.
-The paper is published as an educational paper at the Eurographics 2022 conference and the EG Digital Library: [Virtual Ray Tracer](https://diglib.eg.org/handle/10.2312/eged20221045).
-This paper was then selected as one of the best educational papers and a slot was granted for an expanded follow up in a virtual special edition from Graphics and Visual Computing journal (DOI to follow soon).
+The corresponding paper is published as an educational paper at the Eurographics 2022 conference and the EG Digital Library: [Virtual Ray Tracer](https://diglib.eg.org/handle/10.2312/eged20221045).
+It was selected as one of the best educational papers at the conference.
+<--and a slot was granted for an expanded follow up in a virtual special edition from Graphics and Visual Computing journal (DOI to follow soon).-->

 ## Future

-Although currently there are no mentionable worthy new projects the application is still in active development and we hope that you will contribute to Virtual Ray Tracer, too; read on.
+The application is under active development and we hope that you will contribute to Virtual Ray Tracer, too; read on.

 ## License